Seychelles, also known as “The Paradise Isles,” have been some of the most beautiful islands I’ve been to so far.

-Since The Seychelles are a bunch of tiny islands in the middle of the Indian Ocean, the only way you can get there is flying.
+Since Seychelles are a bunch of tiny islands in the middle of the Indian Ocean (roughly 1000 miles east off the Kenyan coast), the only way you can get there is by flying.
 Typically, this means expensive flights.
 But, it is possible to get decently priced flights if you search them well.

 Often, this practice of buying two separate round trips turns out to be cheaper than the purchase of a single roundtrip.
 Also, airfares tend to be a bit cheaper during their rainy season, which goes from October to April.